pawanpushkar/CodeAlpha-CyberSecurity-Task-1/README.md

-# CodeAlpha-CyberSecurity

-Cyber Security internship projects for CodeAlpha, including a Python-based network sniffer to analyze network traffic and understand packet flow using Scapy.
+🔐 CodeAlpha Cyber Security Internship Projects

+This repository contains my work completed during the CodeAlpha Cyber Security Internship, focusing on practical cybersecurity concepts and hands-on implementation.

-Basic Network Sniffer
+📡 Basic Network Sniffer (Python)

-Objective:
+🎯 Objective

-To capture and analyze network traffic packets using Python.
+To capture and analyze network traffic packets using Python, helping understand how data flows across a network.

-Tools Used:
+🛠️ Tools & Technologies

-Python
+🐍 Python

-Scapy
+📦 Scapy

-Visual Studio Code
+💻 Visual Studio Code

-Description:

-This program captures IP packets and displays source IP, destination IP, and protocol type.
+📄 Project Description

+This project is a simple yet powerful network packet sniffer built using Python and the Scapy library.

+It captures live network packets and extracts key information such as:

+Source IP address
+Destination IP address
+Protocol type

+This helps in understanding real-time network communication and packet structures.

-Sample Output:
+📊 Sample Output
 Packet: 192.168.31.1 -> 224.0.0.1 | Protocol: 2

-Learning Outcome :
+🎓 Learning Outcomes

-Understanding packet structure
+✔️ Understanding of packet structure

-Basics of network monitoring
+✔️ Basics of network monitoring

-Hands-on experience with Scapy
+✔️ Hands-on experience with Scapy

-Check out linkedin post of Network Sniffer:
+✔️ Insight into how network traffic flows

+🔗 Connect & Explore

+Check out my LinkedIn post on this project for more insights and demonstration 🚀

+⭐ Conclusion

+This project strengthened my foundational knowledge in cybersecurity and gave me practical exposure to network traffic analysis.